 Step 1: Boil the eggs

-Fill a 3 quart saucepan with 8 cups of water and bring to a boil.
+Fill a 3 quart saucepan with 8 cups of water.
+Add one teaspoon of baking soda and bring the water to a boil.
 Once the water starts boiling, gently lower the eggs into the water using a large slotted spoon or spider strainer.

 Step 2: Transfer the eggs to an ice bath